denten-books/plain-text/20-metaphor.md

 thing [...] the more actively we use it, the more original our relation to it becomes and the more undisguisedly it is encountered as what it is, a useful thing" [@heidegger_being_1996, 65].
 For Heidegger, a tool like a hammer had to be understood through use.
 It was inaccessible to reason or theory alone.
-The hammer comes into focus through what he called *circumspection* [*Umsicht*]---the peripheral awareness of the object ready-to-hand [*zuhanden*] [@heidegger_sein_1967, 69].
+A hammer comes into focus through what he called *circumspection* [*Umsicht*]---the peripheral awareness of the object ready-to-hand [*zuhanden*] [@heidegger_sein_1967, 69].
 One relates to the tool in the